 Thank you Miles Davis for being at the forefront of musical possibility, you are my favourite.
-I heart your artwork too.
+I heart your drawings too.
 Thank you Charlie Bird Parker for being the best of the best; for the sweetness and complexity of your instrument.
 Thank you Chet Baker for your subtle tones and for singing to me in English in 1954 and Italian in 1962.
 Thank you Bill Evans for your effortless fluidity while playing with Miles and Chet.

 Thank you Billie Holiday for singing honestly and perfectly.
 And for wearing gardenias in your hair.

 Thank you Thelonius Monk for changing the musical landscape of modern jazz.
 Thank you Charles Mingus for your relentless innovation and integrity.
-Thank you John Coltrane for recording Alabama in 1963 and being able to integrate light to the mind, heart, and spirit.
+Thank you John Coltrane for recording Alabama in 1963 and being able to integrate light to heart and spirit.
 Thank you Wayne Shorter for composing visual soundscapes and reimagining Nefertiti in 1967.

 Thank you John Abercrombie for your haunting melodies and understated guitar playing on Sargasso Sea and the Gateway albums.
 Thank you Jaco Pastorius for making me cry with your intimate storytelling from Word of Mouth in 1981.

 And thank you Louis Armstrong for walking into a recording studio in Chicago with your fellow five jazz instrumentalists on June 28, 1928 and altering the course of music history.

-My dream is to create self portraits until I am 100 years old, and then donate the collection to an art, jazz, literary, or feminist archive for future studies in life writing.
+My dream is to create self portraits until I am 100 years old and then donate the collection to the archive for future studies in life writing.